Skip to content

 1. Download the WireGuard app through the WireGuard website and install it

-2. Download the vpn.conf file your admin provides you and place it in your working dir
+2. Download the vpn.conf file your admin provides you and place it on your hard drive

 4. Type a name and the WireGuard tunnel will be created